strosu/learning-notes/books/Desiging Data Intensive Applications.md

 ### Direct messaging

-Examples where no intermediares are used:
+Examples where no intermediaries are used:
 - UDP multicast
 - TCP/IP multicast
 - direct API calls through REST or RPC, if the customers support it; in effect a webhook, where consumers are notified of new data

-In general, the assumption is that both producer and consumers are online all the time.
+In general, the assumption is that both producers and consumers are online all the time.
 You can implement retries and other similar mechanisms, but the design is not very robust.

 ### Message brokers

 - Represents an intermediary that both the producers and consumers connect to.
 Clients can come and go, the problem has now moved to the broker itself.
 - Some store the events only in memory, while others persist them
-- as opposed to direct cals, the system is now asynchronous.
-Usually the producer gets an success once the message has been processed by the broker, with little alternatives to be notified when the consumers get it.
+- As opposed to direct cals, the system is now asynchronous.
+Usually the producer gets a success response once the message has been processed by the broker, with few alternatives to be notified when the it reaches the consumers.

 Comparison with Databases:
 - DBs are persistent, whereas message brokers usually store messages until they are processed